webhintio/hint/packages/rule-content-type/README.md

   [using `.htaccess` files slows down][htaccess is slow] Apache!

-  If you don't have access to the main configuration file (quite common with hosting services), just add the snippets in a `.htaccess` file in the root of the web site/app.
+  If you don't have access to the main configuration file (quite common with hosting services), add the snippets in a `.htaccess` file in the root of the web site/app.

 </details>